 Never felt like I was alone – lots of supports especially with the online component.
 This is a great stepping stone for me to embark on the full BA in Applied Social Studies degree.

 The course is certified by QQI as a HET Level 7 Minor Award.
 Successful participants will be awarded a Certificate In Teaching Strategies for People with Disabilities.
-Successful graduates will hold 10 credits against the B.A.
-(Ord.) in Applied Social Studies (Disability).
+Successful graduates will hold 10 credits against the B.A. in Professional Social Care (Disability).

 Dates & Duration